Azure/PyRIT/LOCAL_DEPLOYMENT.md

 - The frontend is a prompt builder, not a chat shell.
 - The left panel surfaces all available converter options by default.
 - The builder is biased toward video-generator testing, while still exposing the full PyRIT converter list.
+- The middle panel now includes an attack-starter bank with small, editable preset families for common video red-team workflows.
 - Grok is used as the helper model that rewrites or expands prompts.
 It is not the system under test unless you explicitly choose to test Grok.
+- You can ask the helper model to avoid obviously blocked words before the main converter runs.
+- You can request several text versions from one build instead of only one output.
+- You can optionally generate a reference image from a built text prompt, then reuse that image in image-based attack flows.
 - Some rewrite-style options include a `Prompt length` control so Grok can return a longer version of the prompt when that makes sense.
 - The builder can work without a concrete target selected.
 This is useful when you are building prompts before deciding where to run them.
 - For file-based flows, the current UI expects an existing file path or URL.
 It does not yet upload a new browser file directly from the builder.